Package Leaflet: Information for the User

 The three-compartment bag is a multilayer plastic bag.

-To prevent air contact, Numeta G13%E is packaged in the interior of an oxygen barrier overbag, which also contains an oxygen absorber and an oxygen indicator.
+To avoid contact with air, Numeta G13%E is packaged inside an oxygen barrier overbag, which also contains an oxygen absorber and an oxygen indicator.

 Baxter, S.L.